Edge-Analysis/Tutorials/Python_setup.md

 If your GPU is CUDA capable, you will be able to find it listed at this link: https://developer.nvidia.com/cuda-gpus

 ##### Creating the Environment
-This process is very similar to the CPU environment.
+This process is very similar to setting up a CPU environment.
-First, activate your base environment (`conda activate base`) (or open a new Powershell) and run the following commands:
+First, activate your base environment (`conda activate base` or open a new PowerShell) and run the following commands:

     conda create -n tf-gpu
     conda activate tf-gpu